A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Methods

-where $\omega$ is the angular frequency, $g_l$ is the observed signal value of the $l$th data point, $t_l$ is the time of the $l$th data point, and $\tau$ is specified for each $\omega$ to ensure the time-shift invariance:
+where $\omega$ is the angular frequency, $g_i$ is the observed signal value of the $i$-th data point, $t_i$ is the time of the $i$-th data point, and $\tau$ is specified for each $\omega$ to ensure the time-shift invariance:

-where $l$ ranges from 1 to $N$ in the summation. $N$ is the total number of data points.
+where $i$ ranges from 1 to $N$ in the summation. $N$ is the total number of data points.

+A pronounced peak in the Lomb-Scargle periodogram at a certain frequency usually indicates the presence of a potential periodicity at that frequency.
+In our study, we use the \texttt{LombScargle} \footnote{\url{https://docs.astropy.org/en/stable/timeseries/lombscargle.html}} class provided by \texttt{astropy} to compute the periodogram.
+False Alarm Probability (FAP) are used to estimate the significance of the peaks in the periodogram.
+FAP represents the probability that a peak in the power spectrum reaches or exceeds the current level due to random noise under the null hypothesis that no true period signal is present, as given by \citet{vanderplas2018Understanding}

+where $Z$ represents the normalized periodogram power value.
+We use the \texttt{false\_alarm\_level} code of the \texttt{LombScargle} class to compute the power threshold for a given FAP, which employs extreme value statistics to compute an upper bound of the false alarm probability for the alias-free case \citep{2008MNRAS.385.1279B}.

-The Lomb-Scargle periodogram is an improved method for periodogram analysis that has several notable advantages over the Schuster periodogram.
-Especially, it is more effective in analyzing time-series data that have non-uniformly distributed sampling intervals.
-In reality, data collection may be affected by complicated factors such as observation conditions and instrument limitations, resulting in unevenly spaced intervals.
+Compared to the traditional Schuster periodogram, the Lomb-Scargle periodogram is more effective in analyzing time-series data that have non-uniformly distributed sampling intervals.
+In reality, especially in FRB observations, data collection may be affected by complicated factors such as observation conditions and instrument limitations, resulting in unevenly spaced intervals.
 The Lomb-Scargle method is more suitable in these cases.
-The main limitation of the Lomb-Scargle periodogram is the much higher computational complexity being involved.